 And when it comes to our national debt, are you optimistic or pessimistic that the United States will be able to make progress on our national debt over the next few years?

 Would you say you are very (optimistic or pessimistic) or just somewhat?

-NEW YORK — With the election just over a month away, voters remain deeply concerned about America’s worsening fiscal outlook, according to the Peter G. Peterson Foundation’s monthly Fiscal Confidence Index.
-The September Fiscal Confidence Index, modeled after the Consumer Confidence Index, is 53 (100 is neutral), indicating that addressing the high and rising national debt is a key concern for Americans.
+NEW YORK — In the waning days of the 2020 campaign and as the nation continues to endure the coronavirus pandemic, voters remain deeply concerned about the record and rising national debt, according to the Peter G. Peterson Foundation’s monthly Fiscal Confidence Index.
+The October Fiscal Confidence Index, modeled after the Consumer Confidence Index, is 54 (100 is neutral), reflecting that America’s fiscal future is on voters’ minds as they head to the polls.

 For media inquiries please call (212) 542-9200 or firstname.lastname@example.org.

 The Fiscal Confidence Index will be released monthly by the Peter G. Peterson Foundation.